-- "Dracula", Vlad III's nickname and the inspiration for Bram Stoker's infamous vampire, means "son of the devil" or "son of the dragon" depending on how you translate things from Romanian.
+- "Dracula", Vlad III's nickname and the inspiration for Bram Stoker's infamous vampire, means "son of the dragon".note

-- The reason for Vlad's nickname was that his father was often referred to as the 'Dragon' or 'Last Dragon' as he was one of the last members of the Order of the Dragon.
+- The "dragon" in question was his actual father Vlad II Dracul, i.e. the 'Dragon' or 'Last Dragon' as he was one of the last members of the Order of the Dragon.

 - Modern Romanian has the patronymic ending '-escu'.